 Citizens play an essential role in this.
 We can make solid arguments and demand action, but it’s emails and participation in meetings by members of the public that convince the decision-makers to do anything beyond business as usual.
-Please see our action page for ways you can get involved.
+Please see the “Take Action” links at right.

 3. Get an act of Congress to ensure that no more leases will ever be issued in the Thompson Divide

-Good news here!
-In March, Sen. Michael Bennet’s Thompson Divide Withdrawal and Protection Act, introduced in 2013, would permanently remove most of the Thompson Divide from availability for oil and gas leasing.
+Sen. Michael Bennet’s Thompson Divide Withdrawal and Protection Act, introduced in 2013, would permanently remove most of the Thompson Divide from availability for oil and gas leasing.

 It is also, essentially, a sustainable economic development bill.
 It values the good jobs and quality of life that we already have over the transient industrial boom (and bust) that drilling would bring.
 It supports the traditional activities (like ranching and farming) and protects the long-term assets (scenery, wildlife, recreational opportunities, clean water and air) that are the true basis of our prosperous local economy.